Terminating An Employee For Cause

-Terminating an employee or when an employer terminates your employment is a challenging situation for both parties.
+Employers terminating an employee or when an employer terminates your employment is a challenging situation for both parties.
 Many factors come into play in the decision to terminate an employee and determine whether the employer has cause to summarily terminate an employee or whether an employee is entitled to termination pay and possibly severance.
 Avoid legal problems with an employee or Employment Standards.
 Our Calgary and Edmonton, Alberta employment lawyers help.

 What Is A Just Cause Termination?